brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 ## Importance

-The strength of evidence for the use of mechanical thrombectomy for various types of stroke has not been quantified in an easily intepretable way.
+22 randomized clinical trials of mechanical thrombectomy for ischemic stroke have been performed, but the implications of the results for patients treated outside these trials remain unclear.

 ## Objective

-To use information from all existing randomized trials to infer the range of plausible outcomes in a hypothetical future trial of thrombectomy for various types of stroke.
+To use information from existing randomized trials to infer the range of plausible patient-level outcomes in a hypothetical future trial of thrombectomy for various types of stroke, and to present this information in easy to understand terms that can be readily employed in real-world clinical scenarios.

 ## Data sources